maheshreddygali/documentation-user/accounting/fiscal_localizations/localizations/peru.rst

 .. tip::
-   In case the Address type code is unknown,  you can set it as default value: 0000.
+   In case the Address type code is unknown,  you can set it as the default value: 0000.
 Be aware that if an incorrect value is entered, the Electronic invoice validation might have errors.

 .. note::